CorporateRewards/docs-myrewards/source/includes/sso/_saml.md

 #### Custom registration questions

 If your programme has custom registration questions, you must send an attribute with a name prefixed with "registration_question_" followed by the id of the custom question to be answered. e.g. `<saml:Attribute Name="registration_question_123">` where 123 is the id of the registration question.
-Please contact your MyRewards administrator for help with getting your registration question ids if required.
+See documentation for getting registration question id's [here](#core-registration-questions-get-all-registration-questions) or contact your MyRewards administrator if you need further assistance.

 ### Further notes